Blue's Moods

 Blue's Moods is an album by American trumpeter Blue Mitchell recorded in 1960 and released on the Riverside label.

 Reception

 The Allmusic review by Scott Yanow awarded the album 4 stars and stated "the trumpeter is typically distinctive, swinging and inventive within the hard bop genre".
+Frank Kofsky noted that Mitchell's style "reflects the attainment of a measure of self-assurance and restraint, hallmarks ... of the mature artist."